 Wash in cold or lukewarm water, separately from other items, with gentle, PH-neutral soap.
 After wash, dry flat on a towel or dry hanging in the fresh air.

-The linen fiber will make your scarf wrinkle after wash, but you can iron on low heat, minding the silk fiber.
+The linen fibre will make your scarf wrinkle after wash, but you can iron on low heat, minding the silk fibre.

-The characteristic uneven structure that origins from the handmade processes are what makes each piece unique.
+The characteristic uneven structure that originates from the handmade processes makes each piece unique.
 No scarf is the same.
-The linen fiber is machine-spun, but the Eri Silk is handspun, which leaves the yarn with natural bumps.
+The linen fibre is machine-spun, but the Eri Silk is handspun, which leaves the yarn with natural bumps.

 Never pull the yarn bump, as it will leave visible marks on the weave.
 Instead, gently cut off the unwanted bulge with a small scissor.

-The scarf will naturally get softer, when you start using it.
-Your body temperature will soften the fibers.
+The scarf will naturally get softer when you start using it.
+Your body temperature will soften the fibres.